import numbers

 catalog_label : str, optional

-The name of the marker set to use.
-If not given, a unique
+The name to use for the catalog.
+If not given, a single shared

 catalog_style : dict, optional